 The description of the API below is strictly functional, i.e. implementation-agnostic.
 For example, the subscribeEvent() method as defined below may be mapped to the existing on(type,listener,scope) method as defined for the dash.js under MediaPlayerEvents.

 As part of this API and before any operations, the DASH Player provides a list of scheme_id/(value) listed in the MPD when it receives it.
 This list includes all MPD and inband events as well as scheme_id of all timed metadata tracks.
 At this point, the Application is aware of the possible events and metadata deliverable by the DASH Player.

+NOTE 2 The DASH Player may provide the Application the list of DASH event schemes as a part of listed event schemes in the MPD and consequently, the Application may subscribe to one or more of these event schemes.

 Change A.13.12 to the following:

-A.13.12 Recommended dispatch modes for DASH-specific events
+A.13.12 Dispatch modes for DASH-specific events

-In 5.10.4, several DASH-specific events are defined.
-For all DASH-specific events, it is proposed to use the on-receive dispatch mode.
+In 5.10.4, several DASH-specific event schemes are defined.
+Table A.4 describes their dispatch modes.

 Change 4: Fixing the lang authoring and processing